Chapter 7

 A match between the system and the real world can help users feel more connected to the system and their actions within it.
 When the system feels like a natural extension of the real world, rather than a disconnected or abstract tool, users can feel more motivated and engaged in using it to achieve their goals.

-Gene Kamenez, Co-Founder & CEO @ Uxcel
+Co-Founder & CEO @ Uxcel

-Match between system and the real world
+Example of match between system and the real world

 Icons are powerful examples of real-world matches and helping users relate to and understand UI, and Fiverr uses them brilliantly.
 Icons on Fiverr perfectly match a project status with an appropriate icon to provide users with a more joyful and visual experience.
-This gives the user a kind of visual shorthand for knowing where their order is at in the project status flow.
+This gives the user a kind of visual shorthand for knowing where their order is in the project status flow.

-Recognition rather than recall
+9. Recognition rather than recall

 Users learn at different rates, and you can’t expect all users to have the same muscle memory.
 Recognition rather than recall ensures you’re delivering product learning curves that cater to all types of users.
 Among all usability inspection methods, this heuristic is commonly overlooked by experts—due to them already being familiar with the user interface in question.